 Based on the information I could find online I found out that although Econet on their website is claiming to have the best network coverage in Lesotho, Vodacom has the best mobile internet network in Lesotho and covers almost the whole country with a 3G signal, while providing 4G in most tourist destinations in Lesotho as well.

-Best prepaid sim card in Lesotho
+Best prepaid sim card in Lesotho in 2024

 My experience buying a sim card in Lesotho